 Preventing violence means intervening long before any initial act of violence occurs.
 Instead of focusing solely on individual behavior, prevention efforts attempt to engage the community to promote environments where everyone can thrive.
 Violence prevention can also include efforts to stop or prevent individual acts of violence, while increasing the use of healthy behaviors and strategies.
 All of these efforts help to lessen the chances for violence to take place in a community.
 For prevention efforts to be successful, everyone in a community - faculty, students and staff - has to be invested and involved.

-An unplanned event that can disrupt business operations, cause physical or environmental damage, or threaten the institution's financial standing or public image, or can cause significant injuries or death to members of the college community.
+An unplanned event that can disrupt business operations, cause physical or environmental damage, or threaten the institution's financial standing or public image, or can cause significant injuries or death to members of the university community.

 Levels of Emergency

 The ability to provide information to the community during an emergency is cruicial to the management of the emergency.
 It is important to have a process that makes effective use of the university's emergency notification system.
 The university strives to inform the community without causing widespread alarm.
 To accomplish this, the university has designated three levels of emergencies.Potential Threat

 An emergency where the conditions are favorable for the incident to occur, or for an event that happens off campus that is likely to have an impact on the university at some point in the near future.
 Examples of this are usually weather related such as predicted hurricanes and ice storms or manmade incidents such as a chemical spill or fire near campus.Imminent Threat

 Usually a spontaneous event that comes without warning requiring immediate action to prevent the loss of life.
 Examples include a hazardous materials incident that poses an immediate threat to life or an incident with a firearm that has been used to cause injury.

 Type of Violence

 While not all inclusive, the types of violence listed and defined below are currently addressed through resources and training at the university.
 The types of violence are listed alphabetically.